atanu2005-ai/PracticeSession/README.md

 # What I do here?
-I learn & practice differnt topics by solving differnt problems for a better understanding of logic.
+I learn & practice differnt topics by solving differnt problems for a better understanding of logic in C++.

 ## Topics covered:
 1. If-else statement